netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 In Netsgae's case, the last stage is a separate logstash "pipeline" on a different host.
 That logstash reads flows from the final RabbitMQ queue and sends it into elasticsearch.

-This can be easily replicated with the following configuration though you'll need one for each Rabbit queue/sensor/index.
+This can be easily replicated with the following configuration, for example, though you'll need one for each Rabbit queue/sensor/index.
+A mapping template can be specified here.

 Naturally the hosts for rabbit and elastic will need to be updated accordingly.